· Order in Council / Judicial Compensation Commission Regulation · in-force

 What changed

-- Outlines specific criteria the Commission must consider, including constitutional law, judicial independence, economic conditions, and government financial position.
+- Specifies criteria for the Justices of the Peace Commission's recommendations, including constitutional law, judicial independence, economic conditions, and government financial position.

-- Specifies that the Crown will reimburse the Commission's reasonable expenses and pay 50% of the Society's submission costs, up to $60,000.
+- Requires the Crown to reimburse the commissions' reasonable expenses and pay 50% of the Alberta Justices of the Peace Society's submission costs, up to $60,000.

 Why it matters